 6. Ride the Blue Ridge Scenic Railway.

 Take a ride on the Blue Ridge Scenic Railway along the Toccoa River from Blue Ridge to McCaysville.
 Board the train at the historic depot in Blue Ridge.
 The view changes with the seasons.
-Special trips are planned throughout the year, including the Easter Eggspress, Pumpkin Train, and Santa Express.
-Open April through December.
+Special trips are planned throughout the year like the Firecracker Special and the Santa Express trips.
+Open mid March through December.

 Call 1-800-934-1898 or visit www.brscenic.com.